kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-03-expose-and-secure-workload-oauth2.md

   </details>
 </div>

-> **TIP:** To learn more about the security options read the document describing [authorization configuration](../../05-technical-reference/apix-01-config-authorizations-apigateway.md).
+> **TIP:** To learn more about the security options, read the document describing [authorization configuration](../../05-technical-reference/apix-01-config-authorizations-apigateway.md).